-The outline for the proposal document (Appendix A), a sample Informed Consent (Appendix D), a sample Recruitment Email/Letter (Appendix E), and sample site permission letter (Appendix F) are provided in this handbook and are available for download as Word files on the Ed.D.
+The outline for the proposal document (Appendix A), a sample Informed Consent, a sample Recruitment Email/Letter, and sample site permission letter are available for download as Word files on the Ed.D.
 Wiki Page.

 Step 4: PHRP Training Certificate Requirement (IRB Certificate DropBox)